NGUtech/bitcoin-stack/README.md

 Additionally it can launch an `elements` sidechain (aka Liquid), with `clightning` implementation containers as `dave` & `emma` servicing the LBTC asset.

-An application subscriber node is include which demonstrates how to connect to LND and listen to invoice messages.
+An application demo node is include which demonstrates how to connect to LND and listen to invoice messages and is able to generate transaction spam for fee estimation.

 Everything is configured to run in **regtest** mode but can be adjusted as required.
+Most images are provided for AMD64 and ARM64 architectures so you may have to manually build for others (see bottom).

 ## See the [changelog](CHANGELOG.md) before upgrading.